nadbordrozd/nadbordrozd.github.io/source/_posts/2016-06-15-dear-recruiter.markdown

 You: Why wouldn't you accept it?
 What is wrong with the offer?
 Me: Nothing is wrong with it.
 I just need some time to consider my options.
 Not very long, just the weekend.
 You: If there is nothing wrong with the offer then you should take it.
 I need to get back to them and tell them that you are going to take the offer.
 Otherwise they will think that you are not really motivated to work with them and they will not make the offer.
-Me: What are you talking aobut?!
+Me: What are you talking about?!
 They know I'm motivated.
 But this is a serious decision and I will not make it without proper consideration.
 You: They have deadlines, you know.
 They can't wait forever.
 Me: It's only two days!
 You: If I don't tell them you will accept, they will keep interviewing and they can find someone else.
 This is a very buyoant market!